leah-jala/PP5-PaperDreams7Apr/README.md

 Paper Dreams' audience matches the Etsy Community, whose audience is described as largely women between the ages of 18-35.
 Etsy estimates 86% of their buyers are female.
 Like Etsy, the site owner expects the audience to be young, female and interested in unique, original items with vibrant colour palettes.
 Etsy describes the buyer's behaviour and trends of which the following apply to Paper Dreams:

     - They want to support small businesses.
 They use the hashtag #StandWithSmall.
 The site could also make use of this hashtag.
-    - [Statusbrew](https://statusbrew.com/insights/small-business-hashtags/) lists some top trending small business hashtags.
-Top-Hashtags offers some useful ideas, moving away from the specific art scene to other interest areas of potential customers, such as #womanownedbusiness, #newbusiness, #supportsmallshops, #handcraftedgifts, #handmadecrafts, and #handcrafted"add item".

     - They want to make their homes more stylish with unique bright items.

     - The are interested in projects they can do from home.
 (Relates to tutorials/learn page)

     - The are looking for unique gifts for various occasions.

+[Status Brew](https://statusbrew.com/insights/small-business-hashtags/) lists some top trending small business hashtags.
+Top-Hashtags offers some useful ideas, moving away from the specific art scene to other interest areas of potential customers, such as #womanownedbusiness, #newbusiness, #supportsmallshops, #handcraftedgifts, #handmadecrafts, and #handcrafted"add item".

 For the purpose of this marketing strategy, we want to think about our customer in narrow terms in order to be able to create useful keywords for the site and and overall marketing strategy.